 The Potsdam Declaration was initially ignored by Prime Minister Suzuki who in a press conference said the Japanese approach is "killing it with silence".

-This took place on September 2nd in a carefully choreographed ceremony onboard USS Missouri.
+This took place on 2 September in a carefully choreographed ceremony on board USS Missouri.

 The chosen ship was a suspected favourite of President Truman, who himself was a Missouri man and had his daughter christen the hull at the ship's launching.